-ENG277 Creative Writing: New Media Workshop
+ENG277 Creative Writing: New Media Workshop 3 credits; 3 hours

 This course introduces students to the use of new media technologies as tools, sources and platforms for creative writing.
 Students will read and discuss literary models and criticism to develop an understanding of relevant concepts and techniques; including works for print, web, social media, and mobile devices.
 Students will create their own works, present for critique, and revise.
 The course is scaled to accommodate students with a variety of technical skills from the internet user to the programmer/designer.
+Prerequisite: ENA/ENC/ENG101